ChrysKoum/PreSfhmmy/README.md

     running alongside the annual <strong>ΣΦΗΜΜΥ</strong> conference.
   </p>

-  <p> Check out the first version I created on Vercel: <a href="https://pre-sfhmmy.vercel.app/">PreSFHMMY Site</a>.
-Once the new design guidelines are finalized, visit the official PreSFHMMY site: <a href="https://presfhmmy.sfhmmy.gr/">PreSFHMMY Official</a>.
-For more background and resources, see the main SFHMMY portal: <a href="https://sfhmmy.gr/">SFHMMY</a>. </p>
+<p> Here you’ll find the very first version I built and deployed on Vercel: <a href="https://pre-sfhmmy.vercel.app/">PreSFHMMY Site</a>.
+Once the new design guidelines were finalized, I launched the streamlined official PreSFHMMY site: <a href="https://presfhmmy.sfhmmy.gr/">PreSFHMMY Official</a>.
+For further background and resources, visit the main SFHMMY portal: <a href="https://sfhmmy.gr/">SFHMMY</a>. </p>

   <br />
 </div>